guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 In Fig 2. the six steps are:

 Step-1.
-Human chats with policy model and find something wrong and ask policy model to correct.
+Human chats with policy model and find the wrong response and ask policy model to correct.

 Step-2.
 Policy model call the search system to find the related data corresponding to the prompt of Step-1.
+In this step, policy model transforms natural language to code to call the search system.

 Step-3.
 The search system fetch the related data from train-dataset and show to human.
+The search system uses the keyword-based searching algorithm.
+We first split the prompt of Step-1 to sub-strings.
+Then we search the sub-strings in the train-dataset.

 Step-4.
 Human confirms and inputs the right data to replace/edit the fetched related data.
 In this step, the policy model can also recommend some potential ways to fix the data.